deckhouse/secrets-store-integration/docs/README.md

 ## Architectural models

-### The application retrieves the secret itself
+### Application retrieves the secret itself

-In this scenario, the application talks to the external store directly and gets the secret without any intermediate storage in Kubernetes.
+In this scenario, the application addresses the external store directly and gets the secret without any intermediate storage in Kubernetes.

 This is the most secure option.
 It is the recommended approach if the application can be modified.

-### The platform delivers the secret to the application through a file
+### Platform delivers the secret to the application through a file

 In this scenario, an infrastructure component retrieves the secret, and the application reads it from a file mounted into the container.

 The main implementation mechanism is CSI.
-In the module comparison table, this is the scenario where the application reads data from a disk volume and the secret is not stored in Kubernetes.
+In the [comparison table](#scenario-comparison), this is the scenario where the application reads data from a disk volume and the secret is not stored in Kubernetes.

 ### The platform delivers the secret to the application through environment variables